AlgyJr/ios_guides/Configuring-a-Parse-Server.md

       <img src="https://imgur.com/0JcJrn5.png">

-3. Make sure to change the config values.
+3. Make sure to change the config variables.
       <img src="https://imgur.com/Ao1Yjdm.png"/>
       * Leave `PARSE_MOUNT` to be `/parse`.
 It does not need to be changed.
       * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId`.
 You will need this info for the Client SDK setup.